Terms and Conditions

 the 'Shipment Management Platform' (SMP)

 www.ownbikeodyssey.com/shipments shows summary tables of available shipments AND thumbnail links to the SMP for each specific shipment.
-The SMP is specialised software used to coordinate and streamline everything relevant to each individual shipment, including: Client tasks, data capture, document uploads and communications.
+The SMP is specialised software used to coordinate and streamline everything relevant to each individual shipment, including: Client Tasks, data capture, document uploads and communications.

 Critical to the Service is that the SMP provides for a single point of truth.
 EVERYTHING MUST MATCH as the Client completes their Tasks.
 For example, the Client will input data from their Motorbike Registration Certificate, including VIN and Engine numbers.
 The Client will also upload photos of these numbers from their Motorbike and CHECK that they match.
-The Service does not rely on interpreting handwriting from manual forms.

 the 'Depots'